By Nathan Allen

 (Some of my favorite photos from Antique - click to enlarge)

-One of my favorite things about Antique is that it spans the the whole west coast of Panay island, so there are so many opportunities for beautiful sunsets.
+One of my favorite things about Antique is that it spans the the whole west coast of Panay island, so there are so many opportunities to photograph beautiful sunsets.
 Walking barefoot in the mud with a stunning sunset over the rice paddies - that was was something I'll never forget!
 I also loved how affordable food and accommodations were, and the fact that for some reason, mosquitoes in Antique don't find me very delicious!
 Ohh how I loved that...anyhow, here is the story of Antique and I...

 "Kkkruhayyyy!!!" my local guide Flord enthusiastically yells out upon my arrival.
-The local language here is called "Kinaray-a", and kruhay means welcome.
+The language here is called "Kinaray-a", and kruhay means welcome.

 Then he handed me a packed schedule of activities for the next three days of filming.
 Wait...filming?